Baelcorvus/I2C_Busdevice/README.md

 ```

 This will write "temp" to the device, wait 0.4s and then read the device.
-The function also has out_start, out_end an in_start and in_end arguments if you require slicing of the data.
+The function also has out_start, out_end, in_start and in_end arguments if you require slicing of the data.
 The default delay time is 0s, so if no delay is required this can be omitted